-St John's Cathedral choir consists of 15 adults who lead the music at the 1000 Mass each Sunday, as well at all other feasts and celebrations.
+Our choir leads the music at the 1000 Mass each Sunday, as well at all other feasts and celebrations.

-We are always pleased to welcome new members to the choir (particularly tenors and basses); the ability to read music isn't essential but it does help!
+We are always pleased to welcome new members to the choir; the ability to read music isn't essential but it does help!

-If you are interested in joining the choir, please speak to Peter, Catherine or Keith or any member of the choir after Mass each Sunday, or Peter via email - DoM@portsmouthcatholiccathedral.org.uk
+If you are interested in joining the choir, please speak to Peter, our Director of Music, or any of the organists / choir members.
+Alternatively, drop Peter an email via DoM@portsmouthcatholiccathedral.org.uk

 History of the current organ